william f. connell school of nursing

 - Pass the NCLEX-RN examination and hold an unrestricted RN license in Massachusetts the summer following graduation from the undergraduate program.

-Students in Plan A or B may participate in this program, and the course plan is individualized.
-(See below for sample curriculum plans.)
+Classes of 2017 & 2018: Students in either Plan A or B may participate in this program.

 Courses that undergraduate nursing students may take toward the BS-MS Program:

-- NU415 Conceptual Basis for Advanced Nursing Practice
+- NURS7415 Conceptual Basis for Advanced Nursing Practice

-- NU416 Ethical Reasoning and Issues in Advanced Nursing Practice
+- NURS7416 Ethical Reasoning and Issues in Advanced Nursing Practice

 - Any graduate level elective (does not need to be in the School of Nursing)